jaccomoc/jactl/docs/pages/language-guide.md

 Note that the script is suspended during this pause time and resumed once the time period has expired.
 The event loop thread on which the script is executing does not block.
-The REPL waits for the entire script to complete so in the REPL the next prompt won't show until the sleep has completed.
+(When running in the REPL, the REPL waits for the entire script to complete, so in the REPL the next prompt won't show until the sleep has completed).

-There is a second optional argument which is the value returned by `sleep()` once it has finished.
+There is a second optional argument which is the value returned by `sleep()` once it has finished:
-This is mainly just used for internal testing of Jactl for testing the suspending and resuming works correctly:
 ```groovy
 > sleep(500, 3) + sleep(500, 2)
 5
 > sleep(500, 'ab') + sleep(500, 'c')
 abc
 ```
+This is mainly just used for internal testing of Jactl when validating that the suspending and resuming works correctly.

 ## eval()